Loss of Purpose

 Rediscovering our purpose can bring energy mental and physical, a sense of wellbeing and a new direction in life.

-If you are experiencing a lack of purpose and would like to work with me, I can be contacted at New Direction Solutions, Southampton Counselling and Therapy Practice for a complimentary initial review.
+If you are experiencing a lack of purpose and would like to work with me, I can be contacted at New Direction Solutions, Onlen Counselling and Therapy Practice for a complimentary initial review.